sollecitom/software-product-development-blog/content/posts/2023/2023-10-07-on-managing-and-measuring.md

 draft: true
 ---

-Metrics and indicators are amazing, when used appropriately.
+Metrics and indicators are amazing when used appropriately.
 But problems arise when people either:

 1. Use metrics as targets.
 I wrote a [post about this](https://sollecitom.github.io/software-product-development-blog/posts/2023/2023-07-09-management-by-objectives-is-wishful-thinking/), so I'm not going to explain why this is the case again.
 2. Focus exclusively on things that can be measured, while neglecting things that cannot.